NachoColl/dotnet-cf4dotnet/README.md

 dotnet publish ./src -o ../artifact --framework netcoreapp2.1 -c Release
 ```

-Your code is ready to deploy, and you can use cf4dotnet to get the AWS Cloudformation templates you need.

 ### Installing cf4dotNET global tool

 To install the cf4dotNET just run the next command: